All Collections

-This article will show you how to generate a report card that includes grades from the standards gradebook.
+Generate a report card that includes grades from the standards view of the gradebook.

 Monica Burke avatar